newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/apply-scorp-federal.md

 :::callout{ showHeader="true" headerText="" showIcon="false" calloutType="conditional" }

-A letter confirming your business's election to file taxes as an S Corp.
+A letter confirming your business's election to file taxes as an S corporation.

 :::